 AML compliance checklist: best practices for due diligence

-Done right, your programme will reduce the risk of fraud and other financial crimes while safeguarding your bank against hefty fines and reputational damage.
+Done right, it will help reduce the risk of fraud and other financial crime, while also safeguarding your bank against hefty fines and reputational damage.

 Regulation, including the EU’s Fourth Money Laundering Directive and the US Bank Secrecy Act, require a risk-based approach to compliance.
 This ambiguity can make it difficult for regulated firms to understand exactly what their internal compliance policies should cover and how to develop and implement a robust AML compliance programme.

-There are commonalities in the most successful AML compliance programmes however, which we explore further in this blog.
+There are commonalities in the most successful AML compliance programmes and AML compliance checklists, however, which we explore further in this blog.

 AML compliance checklist